CIEMAT-Neutrino/SCINT/docs/Libraries.rst

 .. admonition:: **Individual Events and Waveforms**

-   Individual events of a run prnting important parameters.
-We can compare them with the computed Average Waveform is computed and also we can plot several average waveforms in the same plot.
+   Individual events of a run printing important parameters.
+We can compare them with the computed Average Waveform is computed, and also we can plot several average waveforms in the same plot.

 .. autoclass:: lib.vis_functions.vis_npy
 .. autoclass:: lib.vis_functions.vis_compare_wvf